GRCDEV/ArduSim/help/setup.md

 * Eclipse IDE for Java Developers: Oxygen or later, with packages EGit and WindowBuilder

-* Java SE Runtime Environment 8 64 bits (or latest version)
+* Java SE Runtime Environment 8 64 bits (compatibility not tested for newer versions)

 * ImDisk Virtual Disk Driver (Windows only)